docker/docs/content/guides/docker-concepts/running-containers/sharing-local-files.md

    {{< /tab >}}
    {{< /tabs >}}

-   With everything now up and running, you should be able to access the site via [http://localhost:8080](http://localhost:8080) and find a new webpage that welcomes you with a friendly whale!
+   With everything now up and running, you should be able to access the site via [http://localhost:8080](http://localhost:8080) and find a new webpage that welcomes you with a friendly whale.

 ### Access the file on the Docker Dashboard